The Disaster Ready Fund: Round One, 2023-2024 is now closed for proposals in Victoria. Applications closed at 4 pm Thursday 16 February 2023.

 - reduce the exposure to risk, harm and/or severity of a natural hazard’s impacts, including reducing the recovery burden for governments and vulnerable and/or affected communities.

-The Australian Government has advised that only Australian state and territory governments are eligible to apply for funding in Round One, 2023-24.
-EMV is coordinating project proposals for inclusion in a single over-arching Victorian application.
+Australian state and territory governments were eligible to apply for funding in Round One, 2023-24.
+EMV coordinated project proposals for inclusion in a single over-arching Victorian application.

 Successful grant recipients